Brad Battin

-Bradley William Battin (born 12 December 1975) is an Australian politician who currently serves as the Liberal Party member for Berwick in the Victorian Legislative Assembly since 2022. he was previously the member for Gembrook from 2010 until the seat was abolished in 2022 following the 2021 Redistribution.
-He was formerly a police officer and owned a bakery in Wheelers Hill.
+Bradley William Battin (born 12 December 1975) is an Australian politician who served as the leader of the Victorian Liberal Party from 27 December 2024 until 18 November 2025, and as member for Berwick in the Victorian Legislative Assembly since 2022.
+Battin faced a leadership spill on 18 November 2025 and was defeated by Jess Wilson.
+He was previously the member for Gembrook from 2010 until the seat was abolished in 2022 following the 2021 redistribution.

-Career
+Early life and pre-political career

-Battin obtained a Diploma in Public Safety (Policing) with the Victoria Police, and a Graduate Diploma in Adolescent Health and Welfare from the University of Melbourne.
-In 2020 Battin completed a Graduate Certificate in Business.
-He has spoken on the issue of youth suicide on various occasions and targets raising further awareness about this.
+Battin joined Victoria Police in 2001 and was posted to Dandenong Police Station.
+During his time as police officer, he obtained a Diploma in Public Safety (Policing) with the Victoria Police, and a Graduate Diploma in Adolescent Health and Welfare from the University of Melbourne.
+He transferred to Prahran Police Station in 2005.

+In 2007, Battin purchased a Bakers Delight bakery in Wheelers Hill, operating it for three years.

+In 2020, Battin completed a Graduate Certificate in Business, he went on to complete his Master in Business Administration at Victoria University.

+Political career

+Battin was first elected as the member for Gembrook at the November 2010 state election and was re-elected in 2014 and 2018.
+Following a redistribution causing the seat of Gembrook to be abolished, Battin was elected to the new seat of Berwick at the 2022 election.

-Battin was promoted to Shadow Cabinet in 2014 as the Shadow Minister for Emergency Services and Environment.
-In 2017, he was appointed the first Victorian Shadow Minister for the Building Industry while still retaining the Emergency Services portfolio.
+In 2014, following the defeat of the Napthine government, Battin was promoted to the new Shadow Cabinet under Matthew Guy as the Shadow Minister for Emergency Services and Environment.
+In 2017, he was appointed the first Victorian Shadow Minister for the Building Industry while retaining the Emergency Services portfolio.
+During his time as Shadow Minister for Emergency Services he made an inaccurate statement to Parliament regarding a supposed lack of "career firefighters" on the ground during the first hours of the Black Saturday bushfires.
+His statement was unsupported by the findings of the Royal Commission that investigated and reported on the events and his comments were roundly criticised as offensive by firefighters who had participated in defending against the fire, with Battin later apologising for his mistake on social media.

 In 2020, Battin moved to Shadow Minister for Youth Justice, Shadow Minister for Crime Prevention, Shadow Minister for Victim Support, Shadow Minister for Roads (Metro), Shadow Minister for Road Safety and the TAC.

 In March 2021, Battin attempted to oust Michael O'Brien as leader of the state Liberal Party, but was defeated in a 22–9 vote, following which he resigned from his shadow ministry positions.

 After the Liberal Party lost the 2022 state election, Battin ran in the subsequent Liberal Party state leadership election after previous leader Matthew Guy resigned.
 He was endorsed by two of his former election challengers Ryan Smith and Richard Riordan, but lost the vote 17–16 to John Pesutto, the member for Hawthorn.